citusdata/django-multitenant/README.md

    `Ex: tenant_id='store_id'`
 1. All foreign keys to TenantModel subclasses should use TenantForeignKey in place of models.ForeignKey
-1. Referenced table in TenenatForeignKey should include a Unique key including tenant_id and primary key
+1. Referenced table in TenenatForeignKey should include a unique key including tenant_id and primary key
    ```
    Ex:
    class Meta(object):